karinapichardo/Level/README.md

 While it’s crucial for a website to look good on every device, it’s equally important to target breakpoints based on when your design fails vs the size of a specific mobile device, for example.

-With that being said, I’m super excited to continue to learn more about responsive design, and how to use media queries and other techniques more efficiently because I truly see the importance of it.
+With that being said, I’m super excited to continue to learn more about responsive design, and how to use media queries and other techniques more efficiently because I truly am seeing the importance of it.

 ### *You can check out my final website here:*